daveshap/Coding_ChatBot_Assistant/README.md

 ## Setup

 1. Install OpenAI if not already, should have no other dependencies: `pip install openai --upgrade`, or alternatively see instructions below for virtual environment setup.
 2. Create `key_openai.txt` and populate your OpenAI key.
+Create 'key_claude.txt' in order to use the Anthropic claude model.
 Note, you need to have access to GPT-4 API.
-Note, some operating systems require
+Anthropic claude is currently set to the 'claude-v1.3-100k' model, which requires an Anthropic key approved for the 100k context claude models.
+Gorilla LLM calls an existing API endpoint hosted by the creators and does not require an API key.

 ### Setup using virtual environment
 1. cd into the project